startbase-dev/react-form-elements/README.md

 ### Form

+A wrapper component for form elements.

 | Name     | Type        | Default | Description          |
 | -------- | ----------- | ------- | -------------------- |
 | children | `ReactNode` |         | Children of the form |

 ### Input

+A basic input component with options for prepending and appending elements.

 | Name             | Type                  | Default | Description                   |
 | ---------------- | --------------------- | ------- | ----------------------------- |